0xLeif/AppState/README.md

 ## Key Features

+### State Management

-- **Application:** Centralized class housing all application-wide data, equipped with built-in observability for reactive changes.
+- **Application:** Centralized class for all application-wide data with built-in observability for reactive changes.

-- **State:** Dedicated struct type for encapsulating and broadcasting value changes within the app's scope.
+- **State:** Struct for encapsulating and broadcasting value changes.

-- **StoredState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
-Values are stored using `UserDefaults`.
+- **StoredState:** Struct for encapsulating and broadcasting stored value changes, using `UserDefaults`.

-- **SyncState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
-Values are stored using `iCloud`.
-Requires iOS 15.0, watchOS 9.0, macOS 11.0, tvOS 15.0, or visionOS 1.0.
+- **SyncState:** Struct for encapsulating and broadcasting stored value changes, using `iCloud`.
+- **SecureState:** Struct for securely encapsulating and broadcasting stored value changes, using the device's Keychain.

+### Fine-Grained Control

-- **Slice:** Dedicated struct has the ability to access and modify a specific part of an AppState's state, providing a more fine-grained control over the AppState.
+- **Slice:** Struct that provides access to and modification of specific AppState's state parts.

-- **OptionalSlice:** Dedicated struct has the ability to access and modify a specific part of an AppState's state, providing a more fine-grained control over the AppState.
-This is useful if the state value is optional.
+- **OptionalSlice:** Struct that provides access to and modification of specific AppState's state parts.
+Useful if the state value is optional.

-- **SecureState:** Dedicated struct type for securely encapsulating and broadcasting stored value changes within the app's scope.
-Values are securely stored using the device's Keychain.
-SecureState values are never stored in the cache and are always retrieved directly from the Keychain.
+### Dependency Management

-- **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.
+- **Dependency:** Struct for encapsulating dependencies within the app's scope.

-- **Scope:** Representation of a specific context within an app, defined by a unique name and ID.
+- **Scope:** Represents a specific context within an app, defined by a unique name and ID.

-- **AppState (property wrapper):** A property wrapper that elegantly bridges `Application.State` with `SwiftUI` for seamless integration.
+### Property Wrappers

+- **AppState:** Bridges `Application.State` with `SwiftUI`.
-- **StoredState (property wrapper):** A property wrapper that stores its values to `UserDefaults`.
-Works the same as `AppState` otherwise.
+- **StoredState:** Stores its values to `UserDefaults`.

-- **SyncState (property wrapper):** A property wrapper that stores its values to `iCloud`.
-Works the same as `AppState` otherwise.
-Requires iOS 15.0, watchOS 9.0, macOS 11.0, tvOS 15.0, or visionOS 1.0.
+- **SyncState:** Stores its values to `iCloud`.

-- **Slice (property wrapper):** A property wrapper that allows users to access and modify a specific part of an AppState's state.
-This provides a more fine-grained control over the AppState and makes it easier to manage complex states.
+- **Slice:** Allows users to access and modify specific AppState's state parts.

-- **OptionalSlice:** A property wrapper that allows users to access and modify a specific part of an AppState's state.
-This provides a more fine-grained control over the AppState and makes it easier to manage complex states.
-This is useful if the state value is optional.
+- **OptionalSlice:** Allows users to access and modify specific AppState's state parts.
+Useful if the state value is optional.

-- **Constant (property wrapper):** A property wrapper that allows users to access a specific part of an AppState's state.
-This provides a more fine-grained control over the AppState and makes it easier to manage complex states.
+- **Constant:** Allows users to access a specific part of AppState's state.

-- **OptionalConstant:** A property wrapper that allows users to access a specific part of an AppState's state.
-This provides a more fine-grained control over the AppState and makes it easier to manage complex states.
-This is useful if the state value is optional.
+- **OptionalConstant:** Allows users to access a specific part of AppState's state.
+Useful if the state value is optional.

-- **SecureState (property wrapper):** A property wrapper that securely stores its string values using the Keychain.
-Provides the same integration benefits as AppState.
+- **SecureState:** Securely stores its string values using the Keychain.

-- **AppDependency (property wrapper):** A property wrapper that simplifies the handling of dependencies throughout your application.
+- **AppDependency:** Simplifies the handling of dependencies throughout your application.

 ### Requirements